minio/docs/source/operations/concepts/erasure-coding.rst

 Bitrot Protection
 -----------------

+`Bit rot <https://en.wikipedia.org/wiki/Data_degradation>__` is silent data corruption from random changes at the storage media level.
+For data drives, it is typically the result of decay of the electrical charge or magnetic orientation that represents the data.
+Bit rot can cause subtle errors or corruption with no obvious cause and without warning.

 Silent data corruption or bit rot is a serious problem faced by data drives resulting in data getting corrupted without the user’s knowledge.
 The corruption of data occurs when the electrical charge on a portion of the drive disperses or changes with no notification to or input from the user.